 Graduate Transfer Credit Policy

-The student makes a formal request for transfer credit to the Associate Director for Graduate Studies by submitting, to the Academic Office, a completed Request for Graduate Transfer Credit form and supporting materials, including a syllabus for the course, any written papers for the course, a transcript which indicates the final grade for the course, exams which seem pertinent to the materials covered in the course, and other materials of significance.
+The student makes a formal request for transfer credit to the Director for Graduate Studies by submitting, to the Academic Office (1400G VOX) or by email email@example.com, a completed Request for Graduate Transfer Credit form and supporting materials, including a syllabus for the course, any written papers for the course, a transcript which indicates the final grade for the course, exams which seem pertinent to the materials covered in the course, and other materials of significance.
+Send one email per each indivdual course request.
 All requests are to be submitted from the individual student and no recommendations from individual faculty members on behalf of a particular student will be accepted.

-The Associate Director will consult with a designated faculty member in the area, and will receive a recommendation in writing from the area or area head regarding the requested transfer credit.
-The Associate Director will then determine an outcome based on the recommendation from the area.
-Students will be notified of the results by letter.
+The Director of Graduate Studies will consult with a designated faculty member in the area, and will receive a recommendation in writing from the area or area head regarding the requested transfer credit.
+The Director of Graduate Studies will then determine an outcome based on the recommendation from the area.
+Students will be notified of the results by an emailed letter.

 To facilitate registration scheduling, students are urged to request transfer credit in the first semester of enrollment in the graduate program.
-It is the responsibility of the student to be an advocate for his or her academic file while at the University of Iowa and to be cognizant of particular academic course requirements that pertain to his or her individual degree programs.
+It is the responsibility of the student to be an advocate for their academic file while at the University of Iowa and to be cognizant of particular academic course requirements that pertain to their individual degree programs.